wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/challenge-project-build-booking-requests-app-with-power-apps-power-automate/includes/1-introduction.md

  -->
 ## What is the main goal?
-By the end of this session, you'll be able to (TODO)
+By the end of this session, you'll have a working solution that validates your knowledge of concepts covered in PL-100: Microsoft Power Platform App Maker.
+If you haven't taken the exam already, you may be ready!

 <!-- Do **not** include any other content like learning objectives, prerequisites, unit summary, "next unit" lead-in, or references. -->